lunika/thelia-vagrant-config/Readme.md

 thelia-vagrant-config
 ---------------------

-Vagrant base config for installong and test current Thelia CMS development (aka thelia 2)
+Vagrant base config for installing and testing current Thelia CMS development (aka thelia 2)

 This config is in beta and maybe can have some issues